 BIESBOSCH NATIONAL PARK

-7,000 hectares of winding gullies, deep creeks and fields of rushes.
-The park was created in 1421 when the St. Elizabeth flood washed away 16 villages and turned a prosperous agricultural region into a freshwater tidal area.
-Today, visitors can explore the park on foot or by boat and observe a unique range of plants, animals and birds.
+Situated near Dordrecht, this park is made up of 7,000 hectares of winding gullies, deep creeks and fields of rushes.
+It was created in 1421 when the St. Elizabeth flood washed away 16 villages and turned a prosperous agricultural region into a freshwater tidal area.
+Today, visitors can explore the park on foot or by boat, and observe a unique range of plants, animals and birds.

 THE SINGER MUSEUM

-Laren (near Hilversum in the province of North Holland) became fashionable with painters in the 1870s, notably those of the Impressionist Hague School.
-The Singers, an American couple who moved to Laren in 1901, collected the paintings of visiting artists, and this delightful museum – situated in the residential area of a very chic town – is based on their collection.
-Upscale local shops complete the experience.
+Laren lies near Hilversum in the province of North Holland.
+It became fashionable with painters in the 1870s, notably those of the Impressionist Hague School.
+The Singers were an American couple who moved to Laren in 1901.
+They collected the paintings of visiting artists, and this delightful museum is based on their collection.
+It is situated in the residential area of a very chic town, which is also home to some upscale local shops.

 Oude Drift 1, Laren

 In 1774, Eise Eisinga, an amateur scientist, built a planetarium in his living room in order to calm the villagers’ fears about the end of the world.
-Despite his limited knowledge about the conjunction of the planets, the planetarium is a masterpiece of engineering that still functions perfectly after 200-some years, making it the oldest in the world.
+Despite his limited knowledge about the conjunction of the planets, the planetarium is a masterpiece of engineering.
+It still functions perfectly after some-200 years.
+This makes it the oldest planetarium in the world.